gsneha26/SegAlign/README.md

 # WGA_GPU

-The system has been tested on all the AWS GPU instances with AMI Ubuntu Server 16.04 LTS (HVM), SSD Volume Type (ami-08cec7c429219e339 (64-bit x86))
+The system has been tested on all the AWS GPU instances with AMI Ubuntu Server 18.04 LTS (HVM), SSD Volume Type

 * Install dependencies
 ```
-    $ source install.sh
+    $ ./install.sh
 ```

 * Run LASTZ_GPU